 - Viewpoint for Licancabur Volcano

-There are also longer tours available that include additional sites such as Tunupa volcano and a cave of Inca mummies.
+There are also even longer tours available that include additional sites such as Tunupa volcano and a cave of Inca mummies.

 Tips for booking a Salar de Uyuni tour